bg3/100r.co/_programming/learning-c.md

 I found this book in a Hacker News [comment](https://news.ycombinator.com/item?id=22519876) and searching for some other comments indicated it was probably okay to start with.
 It's divided into three sections, _Acquaintance_, _Cognition_ and _Experience_, corresponding to beginner, intermediate and advanced.

 If I didn't have some inkling about programming this book would be unapproachable.
-It's very dense and seems very technical.
+It's very dense and some things are not explained at all - extern and static are used and I have no idea what they do.
+Same with the [...] operator for areas and (...) for functions.

+The density I appreciate in this case, because I am not having to skim and skip over sections.
+## 10

-Chapter 11 talks about destroying a struct.
+This talks about destroying a struct.
 I know C has some memory management, have heard of malloc before.
 But up to and including this point it hasn't been mentioned.

-## Delete a struct?
 ```
 void rat_destroy(rat* rp) {
   if (rp) *rp = (rat){ 0 };